GLOBAL MARKETS-Global shares hit fresh peak, oil up on Middle East tensions

 As more people are vaccinated across key markets such as the United States, and with U.S. President Joe Biden looking to pump an extra $1.9 trillion in stimulus into the economy, the so-called reflation trade has gathered steam in recent days.

-On Friday, The Cboe Volatility Index .VIX, known as Wall Street's "fear gauge", ended at its lowest level for nearly a year, helping drive a 0.4% gain for MSCI's broadest measure of world stocks .MIWD00000PUS on Monday.
+On Friday, the Cboe Volatility Index .VIX, known as Wall Street's "fear gauge", ended at its lowest level for nearly a year, helping to drive a 0.4% gain for MSCI's broadest measure of world stocks .MIWD00000PUS on Monday.

 With China and Hong Kong markets closed for the Lunar New Year holiday, Japan's Nikkei .N225 led the way, climbing 1.9% to reclaim the 30,000-point level for the first time in more than three decades.

-E-mini futures for the S&P 500 ESc1 were also higher, up 0.4%, although U.S. stock markets will be closed on Monday for the Presidents Day holiday.
+E-mini futures for the S&P 500 ESc1 were also higher, up 0.5%, although U.S. stock markets are closed on Monday for the Presidents Day holiday.

 Those concerned about the impact of market exuberance on the outlook for inflation will also have fresh data to parse, with Britain, Canada and Japan all due to report.
 Friday will also see major economies, including the United States, release preliminary February purchasing managers' indexes (PMI).